In this activity you will create stunning colour images of galaxies and add them to the Tuning Fork template to recreate the famous Hubble image.

 2. The data archive is found at https://archive.lco.global/

-3. Simply input the name of your galaxy into the ‘By Title’ field and select the filter your require from the 'By wavelength filter' drop-down menu.
+3. Simply input the name of your galaxy into the ‘Object’ field and select the filter your require from the 'Filter' drop-down menu.

 4. On the observation page linked above, download the three FITS files and name them by their filter colour (this will become helpful later on).